Deep state: United States

-According to the political commentator David Gergen, quoted by Time in early 2017, the term had been appropriated by Steve Bannon, Breitbart News, and other supporters of the Trump administration in order to delegitimize critics of the Trump presidency.
+According to the political commentator David Gergen, quoted by Time in early 2017, the term had been used by Steve Bannon, Breitbart News, and other supporters of the Trump administration in order to delegitimize critics of the Trump presidency.
 In February 2017, the deep state theory was dismissed by authors for The New York Times, as well as The New York Observer.
 In October 2019 The New York Times gave credence to the general idea by publishing an opinion piece arguing that the deep state in the Civil Service was created to "battle people like Trump".
 Trump's warnings about a deep state have been referred to as "repeating a longtime [John Birch Society] talking point".

 Scholars have generally disputed the notion that the U.S. Executive Branch bureaucracy represents a true deep state as the term is formally understood but have taken a range of views on the role of that bureaucracy in constraining or empowering the U.S. president.

 In March 2025, Israeli Prime Minister Benjamin Netanyahu posted on his official X account "In America and in Israel, when a strong right wing leader wins an election, the leftist Deep State weaponized the justice system to thwart the peoples will. …" Elon Musk responded with a "100" emoji.
 Shortly afterwards, Netanyahu deleted the post from his official account and reposted on his personal account.

-Trump’s second term plan: dismantling the "deep state"

-During his 2024 campaign, Donald Trump used the concept of the “deep state” to rally support, portraying it as a shadowy network of bureaucrats and officials working against his agenda.
-He frequently vowed to “demolish the deep state,” outlining a multi-step plan on Truth Social to gut the civil service, limit institutional power, and replace career officials with loyalists.
-Between January 2023 and April 2024, Trump posted about the deep state 56 times, nine of which detailed specific plans to destroy it.
-He blamed the deep state for obstructing his first-term agenda and preventing him from fully executing his policies.

 Venezuela

-The Cartel of the Suns, a group of high-ranking officials within the Bolivarian government of Venezuela, has been described as "a series of often competing networks buried deep within the Chavista regime".
-Following the Bolivarian Revolution, the Bolivarian government initially embezzled until there were no more funds to embezzle, which required them to turn to drug trafficking.
-President Hugo Chávez made partnerships with the Colombian leftist militia Revolutionary Armed Forces of Colombia (FARC) and his successor Nicolás Maduro continued the process, promoting officials to high-ranking positions after they were accused of drug trafficking.
+The Cartel of the Suns, a purported group of high-ranking officials within the Bolivarian government of Venezuela, has been described as "a series of often competing networks buried deep within the Chavista regime".
+Following the Bolivarian Revolution, it is alleged, the Bolivarian government initially embezzled until there were no more funds to embezzle, which required them to turn to drug trafficking.
+President Hugo Chávez is supposed to have made partnerships with the Colombian leftist militia Revolutionary Armed Forces of Colombia (FARC) and his successor Nicolás Maduro is said to have continued the process, promoting officials to high-ranking positions after they were accused of drug trafficking.